-By 2015, at least 80% of the people in high and moderate risk villages in 284 malaria endemic townships (212 priority townships) are protected against malaria by using insecticide-treated nets/long-lasting insecticidal nets complemented with another appropriate vector control methods, where applicable.
+By 2016, at least 90% of the people in all malaria risk villages in 284 malaria endemic townships and 100% of population living in artemisinin resistance containment areas, are protected against malaria by using insecticide-treated nets/long-lasting insecticidal nets complemented with another appropriate vector control methods, where applicable

-By 2015, malaria cases in each township receive quality diagnosis and appropriate treatment in accordance with national guidelines preferably within 24 hours after appearance of symptoms.
+By 2016, malaria cases in each township receive quality diagnosis and appropriate treatment in accordance with national guidelines preferably within 24 hours after appearance of symptoms.

-By 2015, in 284 malaria endemic townships (270 priority townships) the communities at risk actively participate in planning and implementing malaria prevention and control interventions.
+By 2016, in 284 malaria endemic townships, the communities at risk of malaria actively participate in planning and implementing malaria prevention and control interventions.

-By 2015, the Township Health Department in 284 malaria endemic townships (270 priority townships) are capable of planning, implementing, monitoring and evaluating malaria prevention and control program with management and technical support from higher levels.
+By 2016, the Township Health Department in 284 malaria endemic townships are capable of planning, implementing, monitoring and evaluating malaria prevention and control program with management and technical support from higher levels.